 As a general rule, fermented foods contain probiotics.
 Fermentation is a process during which, with the help of yeast, the nutrients in the food are preserved quite well.
 Since heat destroys many of the good bacteria, these foods should be eaten raw, in order to benefit from the probiotics inside them.
 If the yogurts are pasteurized, the good bacteria inside them are killed, for example.

-Bananas, tomatoes, honey and even whole grain breads like kaiser rolls may contain probiotics.
+Bananas, tomatoes whole grain breads and even honey may contain probiotics.
 Recent studies have also demonstrated that a diet which is rich in apples will increase the number of probiotics in our bodies.

 Since about 70% of our immune system is located in the digestive tract, taking good care of what we eat is essential.
 The good bacteria in the digestive tract are very important, so we should either help the organism create them, or eat the proper foods that contain them.
 Probiotics should always be added to your diet once you need to take antibiotics, because they will kill any bacteria inside your body, be it good or bad.